kwonus/Quelle-Obsolete/Quelle.md

-Control settings can be unset/cleared using implicit wildcards, by using the shared control-prefix:
+Control settings can be cleared using implicit wildcards, by using the shared control-prefix:

 search=@